-- 1. Go to Configure > Access Points. - 2.
-In Access Point Groups, click Edit next to the group you want to configure. - 3.
-Locate the Model Specific Control section, and select the AP model that you want to configure from the list. - 4.
-In USB Port, select Disable USB Port.
+- 1. Go to Access Points. - 2.
+In Access Point Groups, click Edit for the group you want to configure. - 3.
+Locate the Model Specific Control section, and select the AP model that you want to configure from the list.

+- 4. In USB Port, select Disable USB Port. - 5.
+Click OK to save your changes.

-FIGURE 136 Disabling AP USB ports
+FIGURE 17 Disabling AP USB ports